Top 13 Boat Selling Tips

 Rates are low, the Annapolis Boat Shows are coming-up and you’re drooling over all the new boat models being advertised.
 The only thing standing between you and a new boat is your old boat.
 Sell it quick and you’ll have more cash and more negotiating power at the dealership!

-Here’s a baker’s dozen pro-tips to help you close the deal on your own terms:
+Here’s a list of pro-tips to help you close the deal on your own terms:

 - Get Your Market Game On: You’ll need to advertise heavily.
 Place ads in the local boating ads, the big daily newspaper and, if it’s a large boat or one of limited availability that buyers will likely travel out of state to view, place ads in the pricier regional and national venues.
 Ads with high-quality images garner more potential buyers.
 Rent space at some highway-side lot where hundreds of passers-by can see it—more than in your driveway.